-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.
+If you have a mental health concern that is not also a safeguarding concern, speak to the mental health counsellor to agree on a course of action.

 At Keystone Academy, we have:

 - Trained Mental Health First Aiders who provide a first response to mental health needs - Trained counsellors pupils can be referred to this support by the Pastoral Lead.